 Starring Achim Kohlhase, Andre Sobottka and Dirk Thies.

 Nikos and his family are trapped during a heavy storm in a boat, leading to the unfortunate death of their daughter Vicky.
 Nikos becomes mad with the desire to survive, and he begins to kill and eat his own wife.
-Nikos manages
+Nikos

-to reach the shore of a small island, but his appetite for human flesh has consumed him.
+manages to reach the shore of a small island, but his appetite for human flesh has consumed him.
 A group of young people on vacation have an unfortunate meeting with Niko.
 Will these youngsters make it out alive?

 August Underground is a new independent film from a pair of Pittsburgh filmmakers who took that one sequence from Henry and expanded it to feature-length.
-The filmmakers behind August Underground posit a very real scenario that a
+The filmmakers behind August Underground posit a very real scenario

-and women.
+half-dozen men and women.
 The Cameraman participates as far as his free hand will allow, only dropping the camera once to give his friend a hand.

 What becomes even more horrifying, as the film goes along, is that, as in Henry, these crimes were not committed just for the camera.
 The pair had been running rough-shod over others long before the 'record' button was pressed, but the camera is

 heightening the reality for them.
 The pair are totally believable, which makes it all the more chilling.
 They giggle when a female victim begs for her life as they beat and humiliate her.
-The Big Guy wretches at the stench in his basement, coming from
+The Big Guy wretches at the stench in his basement, coming

-the rotting blood and shit of his prey, vomits as he saws off the arms and legs of one guy who'd been dead a bit too long.
+from the rotting blood and shit of his prey, vomits as he saws off the arms and legs of one guy who'd been dead a bit too long.
 The camera then becomes their constant companion, even after these opening scenes of depravity.